What's available in the Microsoft Purview governance portal?

-Microsoft Purview is a unified data governance service that helps you manage and govern your on-premises, multi-cloud, and software-as-a-service (SaaS) data.
-Microsoft Purview allows you to:
+Microsoft Purview's solutions in the governance portal provide a unified data governance service that helps you manage your on-premises, multi-cloud, and software-as-a-service (SaaS) data.
+The Microsoft Purview governance portal allows you to:

 - Create a holistic, up-to-date map of your data landscape with automated data discovery, sensitive data classification, and end-to-end data lineage.

 - Enable data curators to manage and secure your data estate.